hntdev2909/todo-list/README.md

-# Tasks

-- Spinner when create new task, edit, delete and change filters
-- Filters should call to server to change it
-- Fix call API in action

 # TODOs App with ReactJs

 A mini project to understand more about State and Props between components in ReactJs and using Nodejs + Express to call API with CRUD functions like create, edit or delete